 It wasn’t until after I ordered that I saw that a lot of the reviews were talking about how slow the keyboard was, how it didn’t register key presses and all in all just a sluggish experience when using it.
 So I did try and cancel the order but it was too late.

 But when it arrived today I tried the keyboard first with the enclosed dongle and wouldn’t you know it, everything bad that I just read on the Amazon listing was true.
 The key presses were not all detected, letters were getting sent to the computer in the wrong order and yeah.. everything was really sluggish.

 But a fix for that was to skip using the dongle, switch the keyboard into Bluetooth mode and connect it that way to the computer.
 Now it works 100% and the only mistakes sent to the computer are my own whilst I get used to using an ergonomic keyboard again.

-My guess is that the dongle is either using a bad frequency that has a lot of interference or simply that the dongle quality isn’t that of a high caliber.
+My guess is that the dongle is either using a bad frequency that has a lot of interference or simply that the dongle quality isn’t that of a high calibre.
 Without tearing it apart, I’ll never know.
-But for the time being I am very happy and I have very relaxed hands and elbows 😉
+But for the time being, I am very happy and I have very relaxed hands and elbows 😉